 - Never ignore asthma symptoms like breathlessness, wheezing and tightness in the chest.
 Start Asthma First Aid immediately and call Triple Zero (000) for help if symptoms do not get any better or if they start to get worse.

-For up-to-date pollen levels in each state, visit the relevant site below:
+For up-to-date pollen levels in each state, check our website here or visit the relevant site below:

 Victoria, QLD, ACT and NSW: AusPollen website or app

 If you find you are affected by thunderstorm asthma, follow our Asthma Emergency steps.